uiuc-ae353/uiuc-ae353.github.io/index.md

   name: AE 353 Aerospace Control Systems
 ---

+⚠️ Important Notice: This website is now archived and will no longer be updated.

 ## Welcome to the AE-353!

 This website supports the course **AE 353: Aerospace Control Systems** taught by Prof. Melkior Ornik in Fall 2024 at the University of Illinois at Urbana-Champaign.